-Wonder what's soaring in the sky?
+Wonder what’s soaring in the sky?
 It may be a bird of prey.
+Here are pictures of a few common raptors to help you identify them!

 At the end of their toes are talons—needle-sharp claws used to catch and kill prey.
 There is a channel down the back of each talon to help their prey bleed out.
 This may sound extreme, but every animal has to eat, and this channel helps the prey die quickly!